 Age: The age of the applicant should be between 18 -45 years.
 Minimum points 15 with a maximum up to 30 can be granted.

 English language: The applicant should prove that he/she meets the English language of competent level by submitting the test results before the application is lodged.
 One would meet the English Language threshold (IELTS 6 bands in all the components- Competent English) if holds a valid passport and is a citizen of one of the following countries: United Kingdom, Canada, New Zealand, United States of America and Republic of Ireland.

 To score points on English requirement, an applicant must meet proficient or superior level.
 Points 10 or 20 can be awarded under Proficient English (IELTS 7 or more bands/ 8 or more bands respectively in all the components), English Language test results are required supporting these claims at the time of application.

-Nominated occupation - The applicant should nominate an occupation on the Skilled Occupation List (SOL) if sponsored by a relative or an occupation that is eligible for a state regional nomination as per states occupations list.
+Nominated occupation - The applicant should nominate an occupation on the Medium and Long-term Strategic Skills List (MLTSSL) if sponsored by a relative or an occupation that is eligible for a state regional nomination as per states occupations list.

 Skill Assessment - It is mandatory for an applicant to get a positive skill assessment for a nominated occupation before the EOI is lodged.

 Points can also be earned on the following eligibility criteria:

 - Overseas Experience points (Experience outside Australia) - The applicant for the Australia Skilled Immigration Program can claim points for having three/five/eight years of overseas experience in the nominated occupation in the last 10 years.
 Minimum points 5 with a maximum up to 15 can be granted.